 NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent students from completing their placements, thereby affecting their ability to graduate.

-It is required that students have Level HCP CPR and Standard First Aid on admission to the program (on-line courses are not acceptable).
-It is the student''s responsibility to renew their Level HCP CPR certification annually while in the Program.
+It is required that students have Level C CPR and Standard First Aid on admission to the program (on-line courses are not acceptable).
+It is the student's responsibility to renew their Level C CPR certification annually while in the Program.
 Students are asked to submit a copy of their current Level C CPR and Standard First Aid certificate to the instructor of the practical experience course.
 Certifications received through on-line Level C CPR and Standard First Aid courses are not accepted.

 - BIOL 1027 - Anatomy (Semester 1 / 42 hours)